Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 In addition to avoiding foods and drinks that make symptoms worse, the following lifestyle changes may be helpful in treating GERD.

 - Avoid large meals.
-Eat frequent, small meals instead.
+Eat multiple small meals during the day instead.

 - Don't eat within two to three hours of going to bed or lying down.